fruityfruit/DebtCalculator/README.md

 First, make sure that MongoDB is running on your computer.

+Then, clone this repository.

+Then, in a terminal window, navigate to the directory of your clone of our project, named "DebtCalculator".

-Then, navigate to the directory "mean-app" and run:
+Next, navigate to the directory "mean-app" and run:
 ```
 npm install
 ```